 Take a look at housing market predictions for the neighborhood, such as home inventory projections, projected development, property values and appreciation predictions, population growth and more.
 Doing so can help you predict your future sale of the home and possibly how in-demand your home will be.
 For example, check out the hottest real estate markets for 2022.

 Find A Good Neighborhood REALTOR® Or Real Estate Agent

 Finally, it's important to learn how to find a real estate agent because you can ask about all the above questions and more.
 Getting in contact with a good REALTOR® who specializes in your desired areas can make the difference between finding the right neighborhood for you and finding one that's just "OK."

 Ask pertinent questions about various real estate agents' experience, how well they know the area where you're looking, neighborhood recommendations for your situation, their marketing plans as well as client references.

 Learning how to find a good neighborhood to live in may seem like it has a lot of steps.
 Remember that you can knock some of them out with a couple of well-placed internet searches or strolls in a potential neighborhood.

 Everything on this list can be valuable, but one of the most important things you can do is to get the right real estate agent on your side.
 This individual can help you answer almost everything on this list.

-Start the house hunting process by getting preapproved for a mortgage.
-It'll help you know how much you can afford for a new home.
+You can begin the house hunting process by starting your mortgage application online.
+Doing so will help you know how much you can afford for a new home.